emarb/imperial-ml-capstone/README.md

 - **Pandas**: storing evolving results in a `results_df` dataframe
 - **Jupyter Notebooks**: chronological workflow documentation

-(Trade-offs and limitations described in the original text are preserved.)

 ## Files and Reproducibility

 ### Inputs